weaviate/weaviate-io/developers/weaviate/installation/docker-compose.md

 ### Weaviate with the `text2vec-transformers` module

-An example docker-compose setup file with the transformers model [`sentence-transformers/multi-qa-MiniLM-L6-cos-v1`](https://huggingface.co/sentence-transformers/multi-qa-MiniLM-L6-cos-v1) is:
+An example Docker Compose file with the transformers model [`sentence-transformers/multi-qa-MiniLM-L6-cos-v1`](https://huggingface.co/sentence-transformers/multi-qa-MiniLM-L6-cos-v1) is:

 ```yaml
 version: '3.4'